Carreau/phd-dissertation/parts/part3.rst

-Using this sum of exponential decays is coherent with the common findings of power-law found in the shear modulus of both in vivo and in vitro actin networks as well as the relaxation behavior found in cells.
+Using this sum of exponential decays is coherent with the common findings of power-law found in the shear modulus of both in vivo and in vitro actin networks as well as the relaxation behavior found in cells :cite:`...`.

 In order to determine :math:`\tau_{rep}`, the Young modulus determined on the approach phase is use and the model is fitted against the relaxation data.
 A